TWasilonek/pomodoro-tracker/pomodoro-tracker-web/README.md

 ## Features

  - CRUD for tasks and pomodoros
- - Signup and login with Firebase auth (Google Auth only)
+ - Signup and login with Firebase auth (Google Auth provider)
  - Automatic breaks between _pmodoros_
  - Basic sync of visible tasks when going in online mode
  - Supports both online and offline tasks and pomodoro tracking (but tasks are persistent between sessions only when logged in)